Why Music Lessons Are One of the Best Investments You Can Make in Your Child’s Development

 One area where the research is becoming increasingly compelling is the relationship between music education and literacy.

-A 2025 systematic review on the role of songs in supporting language development in preschool children with language delays reinforced a related point.
-Songs — through rhythm, repetition, and a multisensory approach — meaningfully improved children’s word learning, speech fluency, and communication engagement.
-One of the cited studies found that when parents sang with their babies regularly by six months of age, those children had measurably larger vocabularies by 14 months.
+The Power of Early Song: A systematic review on language delays reinforced that songs meaningfully improve a child’s word learning and speech fluency.
+One cited study found that when parents sang with their babies regularly by 6 months of age, those children had measurably larger vocabularies by 14 months.

-It’s worth being honest about the limits here, because the research genuinely is complex.
+It’s worth being honest about the limits here, because development genuinely is complex.